What is this medication?

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-You will be tested for tuberculosis (TB) before you start this medicine.
-If your doctor prescribes any medicine for TB, you should start taking the TB medicine before starting this medicine.
-Make sure to finish the full course of TB medicine.
+You will be tested for tuberculosis (TB) before you start this medication.
+If your care team prescribes any medication for TB, you should start taking the TB medication before starting this medication.
+Make sure to finish the full course of TB medication.

-This medicine can decrease the response to a vaccine.
-If you need to get vaccinated, tell your health care professional if you have received this medicine.
+This medication can decrease the response to a vaccine.
+If you need to get vaccinated, tell your care team if you have received this medication.
 Extra booster doses may be needed.
-Talk to your doctor to see if a different vaccination schedule is needed.
+Talk to your care team to see if a different vaccination schedule is needed.

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.